Aaniranjan-Saraf/StoreSafe/README.md

 # SERVRE
+Are you tired of the hassle of emailing files from your phone to your desktop?
+Say goodbye to that inconvenience because SERVRE is here to solve your problem!
 Using this simple web application, users can upload files to a remote server(on a local machine) and then download these files from the internet on any device or edit the list of your uploaded files just by using the SERVRE web-app.

 ## Technologies Employed